Kaizen86/Uni-Notes/Digital Signal Processing/Impulse Response.md

 If the shifted impulse function is input to an LTI system, then
 $S[n-1] \rightarrow \boxed{\text{LTI System } h[n]} \rightarrow h[n-1]$
 -  Where $S[n-1]$ is the shifted impulse function, $h[n]$ is the impulse response, and $h[n-1]$ is the shifted impulse response.
-So what happens if our input is
+So what happens if our input is:
 1. $x[n] = S[n]+S[n-1]$
 	- Answer is $y[n] = h[n]+h[n-1]$
 2. $x[n]=aS[n]+bS[n-2]$